-- What does being on the wait list mean?
+- What does being on the waitlist mean?

-Since we have classroom capacity for only a set number of new students, many applicants do not receive offers of freshman admission.
-An unranked “wait list” is kept so that some applicants can be offered admission if spaces become available in the first-year class.
+Since we have classroom capacity for only a set number of new students, many applicants do not receive offers of admission.
+An unranked waitlist is kept so that some applicants can be offered admission if spaces become available in the first-year class.

-- What are my chances for selection from the wait list?
+- What are my chances for selection from the waitlist?

-- What is Virginia Tech's history of selecting students from the wait list?
+- What is Virginia Tech's history of selecting students from the waitlist?

-- Can I do anything to increase my chances of being offered admission from the wait list?
+- Can I do anything to increase my chances of being offered admission from the waitlist?

 - What are my options if I am not selected from the wait list and still wish to attend Virginia Tech?

-Each year, more than 1,000 students transfer to Virginia Tech after beginning their college journey at other colleges and universities.
-Many students who at one point found themselves on a wait list will follow this route to admission.
+Each year, about 1,000 students transfer to Virginia Tech after beginning their college journey at other colleges and universities.
+Many students who at one point found themselves on a waitlist will follow this route to admission.
 As the transfer admissions process focuses on your work at the college level, transfer applicants can typically present competitive applications after one or two years of targeted study at a community college or other accredited college or university.
 The university provides several resources to help you select coursework and prepare for a successful transfer to your intended program.
 These can be found on our Transfer Admissions Homepage at vt.edu/admissions/transfer.
 If you have additional questions after reviewing this information, please feel free to contact our office.